plumenetwork/contracts/p/README.md

 - Users can unstake a specific amount from a validator using `unstake(validatorId, amount)`
 - This provides more flexibility compared to unstaking all tokens at once
 - Partially unstaked tokens still go through the cooldown period
+- The original `unstake(validatorId)` function remains as a convenience method to unstake all tokens

 ## Staking Flow